University of Michigan won't change investigation into abuse - WHIZ News

-ANN ARBOR, Mich, (AP) — The University of Michigan said Friday that it will not change the way it is handling the investigation into allegations of sexual abuse by a late doctor at the University of Michigan.
+ANN ARBOR, Mich, (AP) — The University of Michigan said Friday that it will not change the way it is handling the investigation into allegations of decades of sexual abuse by a late doctor at the school.

+The statement came in response to calls by accusers and their lawyers for Michigan Attorney General Dana Nessel to investigate.

 Numerous men have alleged that Dr. Robert Anderson sexually assaulted them while they were members of the football, hockey and wrestling teams in the 1980s.
 The university, located in Ann Arbor, revealed last month that it was investigating multiple allegations of abuse against Anderson, who died in 2008.
 Last week, it said it had received more than 100 complaints.

+The revelations echo other high-profile allegations and investigations of sexual abuse made by patients of sports doctors at other universities, including Michigan State University, Ohio State University and Minnesota.

-The university has hired an outside law firm to investigate the allegations, set up a hotline for victims to relate their stories and offered free survivor counseling.
+The University of Michigan has hired an outside law firm to investigate the allegations, set up a hotline for victims to relate their stories and offered free survivor counseling.

-The statement Friday did not mention Nessel or Thursday’s calls for her to investigate.
-In it, the university apologized again to victims,

-“We recognize that trust in the University has been broken, the statement said. ”As leaders, we understand the tremendous importance of integrity, and we will strive to always uphold the public’s trust in our University.”
+“We recognize that trust in the University has been broken,” the school said in its latest statement. ”As leaders, we understand the tremendous importance of integrity, and we will strive to always uphold the public’s trust in our University.”

-Nessel said her insistence is rooted in the office’s experience while investigating Michigan State University.
+Nessel said her insistence on full cooperation is rooted in the office’s experience while investigating Michigan State University.
 Amid public pressure, the school’s board of trustees in 2018 asked Nessel’s predecessor to investigate the university’s handling of allegations made against former sports doctor Larry Nassar.

 Three former school officials were charged based on the investigation.
 But Michigan State refused to waive attorney-client privilege, Nessel said, denying investigators access to thousands of documents.